 Within the context of the various activities of the Society, the Economic Rights of Works shall belong to the Society.
 However, the Economic Rights of the Works listed below, to which the Creative Commons license “CC BY” have been applied, shall belong to the Author.

-- (a) OPEN SELECT articles of the English versions of the journals
+- (a) OPEN ACCESS articles of the English versions of the journals

 - (b) Articles published in JJAP Conference Proceedings

 - 3.2 The Society will pay due regard to the Moral Rights of the Contributors as Authors and manage their Works with due care, as well as endeavor to make the Works created by the Authors more accessible and available by facilitating the exploitation of such Works and to enhance the intrinsic value of the Economic Rights thereof.